Womens Empowerment in Nepal

-Volunteer Society Nepal understands that empowering women is an important step towards empowering families and communities, so our education program works to teach languages, mathematics, and practical skills to women in Kathmandu.
+Volunteer Society Nepal understands that empowering women (Womens Empowerment in Nepal) is an important step towards empowering families and communities, so our education program works to teach languages, mathematics, and practical skills to women in Kathmandu.

 Due to a lack of awareness and access to quality education in Nepal, gender discrimination is a major problem that is fueled by long-held superstitious beliefs and political leaders’ decreased political vision.
 The socio-economic status of women in Nepal is very poor; the women are discriminated against in every aspect of society including health, education, participation, income generation, decision making, access to policy making, and human rights.